What is the Australian Criminal Intelligence Commission (ACIC)?

-The Australian Criminal Intelligence Commission (the ‘ACIC’) is a federal agency that the Federal Government established to counter serious and organised crime within Australia.
+The Australian Criminal Intelligence Commission (the ‘ACIC’) is a federal agency that the Federal Government established.
+Its purpose is to counter serious and organised crime within Australia.
 Its previous name was the Australian Crime Commission (ACC).

 As an agency, the ACIC collects and analyses criminal intelligence.
 It is also responsible for:

 - maintaining the systems that collect this intelligence,

 - setting national priorities by way of task forces,

 - and investigating criminal activity at a federal level.

 This law enforcement agency commenced operations on 1 July 2016.
 This commencement followed its creation by the merger of the Australian Crime Commission and CrimTrac.

 There is also a NSW based crime commission, called the NSW Crime Commission.

 ACIC have powers similar to that of a Royal Commission.
 Their powers are used in special operations and special investigations to obtain information.
 This only occurs where the Board of the ACIC determines that it is in the public interest to do so.

 The ACIC has the investigative powers of law enforcement agencies, including: